csariyildiz/csariyildiz.github.io/_posts/technical/english-english/2023-07-11-powershell-remoting-with-winrm.md

   - WinRM
 ---

-WinRM (Windows Remote Management) is a powerful management protocol in Windows that allows you to remotely execute commands and manage systems.
+WinRM (Windows Remote Management) is a management protocol within the Windows Systems, allowing remote command execution and system management.
+As a tool for remote connectivity, WinRM serves as way automatize task with PowerShell commands to establish and govern remote connections within the Windows environment.

-It is a protocol that PowerShell uses to establish remote connections inside Windows.
-It is not enabled by default in Windows, so WinRM needs to be configured to listen for WinRM client calls.
+Since by default, WinRM isn't activated in Windows systems, it is necessary to configure it to receive WinRM client requests.
+This process involves setting up WinRM to listen for incoming calls from WinRM clients. thereby establishing the secure remote management and execution of commands within Windows networks.

 <img src="https://raw.githubusercontent.com/csariyildiz/csariyildiz.github.io/main/img/winrm.jpg" class="img-fluid" alt="winrm">

-WinRM consists of two components: the client, which establishes outbound calls, and the service, which listens for inbound calls.

-To check if WinRM is properly configured on a device, you can use the cmdlet Test-WSMan.
-If no error is returned, it means WinRM has the basic settings correctly configured.
-Here's an example of the output:
+There various alternatives to WinRM exist in Windows, including WMIC, PsExec (Sysinternals Suite), WinRS (Windows Remote Shell), and OpenSSH.
+Different tools might be preferred based on specific needs, limitations, or security requirements but WinRM is the one of the most preferred ones.

+It's very beneficial on for automating specific administrative tasks instead of manually doing them by RDP connections.
+Using these tools we can across multiple machines simultaneously and handling remote configurations using PowerShell's functionality.
+Its also remember that these capabilities also require a strong need for security.
+These access methods should be tightly restricted and, if possible, passed through strong security mechanisms.
+It should be noted that strong security vulnerabilities can be seen on these systems with their exploits.

+WinRM, comprising both a client for outbound calls and a service for inbound calls, can be checked for proper configuration using the `Test-WSMan` `cmdlet`.
+We have detailed configurations for client, server (service in this case) and the listener.
+We can use `Invoke-Command` after opening a session on one or many computers.

+We can test WinRM is exist on a computer by using `Test-WSMan` command.
+When `Test-WSMan` command returns no errors, it indicates that `WinRM` has its basic settings correctly configured.

+An example of a successful output could be:

 ```
 > Test-WSMan